Before You Sign Up

 • 100 points = £1

-• Points can be redeemed in the equiwatt Gift Store or via cashback at the end of the trial
+• Points can be redeemed in the equiwatt Gift Store at any point during the trial

 • Minimum voucher redemption is £5